nikitavoloboev/data/life/staying-on-top-of-things.md

 	- I access all these subreddits from my [Alfred My Mind][13] workflow and [Deanishe's Reddit worklfow][14]
 - I limit my time when I get my news and try to focus on my work and learning instead

+# Links

+- [News][15]
+	- I wrote briefly on what my opinion about reading news and the opinion as stated in the article is still the same for
+	- only the approach has changed and hopefully became a bit more refined to meet my own goals